 Step 2: The Seam Ripper, You're New BFF

 Outreach your seam ripper.
 Get a seam ripper if you do not now have one.
-They will rock your homemade world and are reasonably priced!
+They will rock your homemade world and sustainable fashion ideas!

 Step 3: Rip the Seams